jainayushjain95/GFGProblems/README.md

 Problem 069  -> given a sorted array, check if any pair exists with sum x
 #Problem 070  -> given an array, check if any pythagorean triplet exists(Would do after hashing)
 Problem 071  -> Median of 2 sorted arrays
 Problem 072  -> Generate a String With Characters That Have Odd Counts

+**Sorting Problems**
+Problem 073  -> Insertion Sort